mikeizbicki/ucr-cs100/textbook/tools/valgrind/README.md

 If we look at the ```HEAP SUMMARY``` section, we can see that our change worked and that for 1 allocation we have 1 free.

-We just looked at a very simple example that only has 6 lines of code, of course there will be more complicated programs and now I will demonstrate Valgrind and Memcheck with more complex program, example2.cpp.
+We just looked at a very simple example that only has 6 lines of code, of course there will be more complicated programs and now I will demonstrate Valgrind and Memcheck with a more complex program, example2.cpp.

 Using Valgrind on a more difficult example
 ------------------------------------------

 ```
-    #include <iostream>
-    #include <cstring>

-    using namespace std;

     void doSomething(char *ptr)
     {
         char *var2 = new char[1024]; // create a new char*